MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/resolve-inbox-rule-issues.md

 ms.date: 05/31/2024
 ---

-# Resolve issues that affect Inbox rules in Outlook
+# Diagnose issues that affect Inbox rules in Outlook

 If you encounter an issue that's related to [Inbox rules](https://support.microsoft.com/office/manage-email-messages-by-using-rules-c24f5dea-9465-4df4-ad17-a50704d66c59) in Microsoft Outlook or Outlook on the web, select the applicable issue from the table of contents (TOC) at the top of this article.